skolakoda/teorija-razvoja-igara/25-vektori/vektori.md

 Geometrically, direction Inversion of the vector is very simple.
 Just switch the tail and the head.

-If you think of vectors in terms of Cartesian coordinates, inverting is a simple matter of swapping the two coordinates — which is the same as multiplying everything by Ϫ1.
+If you think of vectors in terms of Cartesian coordinates, inverting is a simple matter of swapping the two coordinates.

 ## Trigonometrijske funkcije